easypanel-io/website/docs/05-templates/mattermost/index.md

 ## Description

-Mattermost is a secure collaboration app designed for technical and operational teams.
-It provides a familiar user interface, fast performance, and a complete set of user collaboration tools and features.
-Mattermost offers a self-managed installation option for better integration with existing IT assets and more control over data storage.
-It is HIPAA compliant, making it suitable for healthcare organizations.
-With local hosting and simple Docker installation, data security compliance is easy to achieve.
-Mattermost is highly customizable and offers flexible integrations, allowing teams to adapt the app to their workflow.
-It is built with stringent security and privacy requirements in mind, providing granular admin controls, full control over data, advanced compliance auditing and reporting, and options for on-prem and secure cloud deployment.
-Mattermost is trusted by thousands of technical teams worldwide and has a large and active community of contributors.
+Mattermost is a secure collaboration platform designed to enhance the efficiency and productivity of technical and operational teams.
+It offers a range of features including team messaging, custom integrations, audio and screen sharing, and workflow automation.
+Mattermost is designed to improve time to response by 90%, decrease incident resolution time, and increase information availability by executing complex workflows faster and at a higher quality.
+It also helps in avoiding costly outages and downtime by decreasing the frequency and severity of system failures.
+The platform is built for enterprise scalability and can be deployed in air gapped networks and BYOD environments.
+It is also cloud neutral and offers self-host deployment options.
+Mattermost is open source and can be customized to fit your workflow with robust integrations or by building your own with its App Framework, Plugins, and open APIs.

 ## Benefits

-- Secure Collaboration: Give operational and engineering teams the workspace they need to collaborate securely and effectively.
-Improve time to response, decrease incident resolution time, and stay compliant with full data control.
+- Secure Collaboration: Mattermost Version 8.0 provides a secure workspace for operational and engineering teams to collaborate effectively.
+It improves response time by 90% and decreases incident resolution time, ensuring full data control.
-- Avoid Costly Outages and Downtime: Save costs by decreasing the frequency and severity of system failures and outages.
+- Avoid Outages and Downtime: The app helps in avoiding costly outages and downtime by decreasing the frequency and severity of system failures.
-- Increase Information Availability: Increase information availability by executing complex workflows faster at higher quality.
+- Increase Information Availability: Mattermost increases information availability by executing complex workflows faster at higher quality, enhancing productivity.

 ## Features

-- Team Messaging: Collaborate with your team through secure messaging, file sharing, and rich media support.
+- Team Messaging: Mattermost offers team messaging feature for seamless communication within teams.
-- Project Management: Manage projects and tasks with built-in project management features, including task assignment, progress tracking, and notifications.
+- Custom Integrations: The app provides custom integrations to fit your workflow, making it flexible and extensible.
-- Custom Integrations: Integrate Mattermost with your existing tools and systems to streamline workflows and improve productivity.
+- Audio & Screen Sharing: Mattermost supports audio and screen sharing, facilitating better collaboration.
-- Audio & Screen Sharing: Easily communicate with your team through audio and video calls, and share your screen for effective collaboration.
+- Workflow Automation: The app is designed to automate workflows, increasing efficiency and productivity.
-- Workflow Automation: Automate repetitive tasks and streamline workflows with custom workflows and integrations.
+- Data Control: Mattermost offers full control over your data with built-in identity and access controls, granular admin controls, and advanced compliance auditing & reporting.

 ## Links